Marketing gets complicated fast at enterprise scale.

 Marketing decisions should be based on analysis rather than intuition.
 Key elements include:

-- Defining key metrics: establishing clear success indicators.
+- Defining key metrics: Establishing clear success indicators.

-- Data governance policies: ensuring accuracy and accessibility.
+- Data governance policies: Ensuring accuracy and accessibility.

-- Reporting structures: connecting insights to strategic planning.
+- Reporting structures: Connecting insights to strategic planning.

 This framework balances performance data with market insights for informed decision-making.